 CENTER OF EXCELLENCE

-While Meharry Medical College is a historically Black college, the student body reflects the diversity of the nation, with individuals also representing Caucasian, Hispanic, Asian, and Native American communities.
+While Meharry Medical College is a Historically Black College, the student body reflects the diversity of the nation.
 Through a generous grant from the Bureau of Health Workforce, a component of the Health Resources and Services Administration, the Center of Excellence addresses cultural diversity.

-As a grant recipient, Meharry’s Center of Excellence has demonstrated success in meeting the following legislative requirements:
+As a grant recipient, Meharry’s Center of Excellence is charged with meeting the following legislative requirements:

 Through its role as a Center of Excellence, Meharry Medical College continues as a leader in minority health education, ever-expanding the curriculum to prepare future physicians to be more effective with an increasingly diverse patient population.